oroinc/documentation/user/back-office/products/products/create-complex.rst

 Create a Configurable Product
 -----------------------------

-.. hint:: This section is part of the :ref:`Product Management <concept-guides--product-management>` topic that provides the general understanding of the product concept in OroCommerce.
+.. hint:: This section is part of the :ref:`Product Management <concept-guides--product-management>` topic that provides a general understanding of the product concept in OroCommerce.

 See a short demo on |how to create a configurable product|, or keep reading the step-by-step guidance below.